Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Long-term care: Daily use without time limit

-- Sensitive areas: face, eyelids, genital area
+- Sensitive areas: Face, eyelids, genital area

 - Children and babies: Especially gentle formulations